WPManageNinja/paymattic-docs/docs/integrations/how-to-create-a-user-registration-form-with-paymattic-in-wordpress.md

 ## Enable WP User Registration Integration

-To learn how to enable WP User Registration integration, follow the steps with the screenshots below –

 First, go to **Integrations** from the **Paymattic Navbar** and you will get the **WP User Registration** integration module.